 Good level

 Holler’s Inn reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
-Learn more about health testing for Bulldogs.
+Learn more about health testing for French Bulldogs.

 Patellar Luxation